 If your employer provides group Long Term Disability (LTD) insurance through The Standard, you should receive income replacement if you experience a covered illness, injury, or pregnancy.
 These monthly benefit payments are intended to help with the bills, like your mortgage or rent, that continue even when you can’t work — expenses health insurance won’t cover.

-However, The Standard does not always pay on its LTD policies and often denies disability claims.
-You can see numerous complaints about The Standard’s disability claims handling on the Consumer Affairs website, where The Standard has a one-star satisfaction rating out of five stars (as of April 2020).
+In 2018 alone the company collected $2.3 billion through policyholders.
+However, The Standard Insurance Company does not always pay on its LTD policies and often denies disability claims.
+You can see numerous complaints about The Standard’s disability claim handling on the Consumer Affairs website, where The Standard has a one-star satisfaction rating out of five stars (as of August 14, 2021).
 The consumer who wrote the review dated December 2, 2014 states, “If you have filed a claim with The Standard get a lawyer, you will need him.”

 Standard Insurance Company

 ERISA and Long Term Disability Insurance Claims

 Most group disability insurance policies are governed by the Employee Retirement Income Securities (ERISA) Act, which heavily favors insurance companies such as The Standard.
 If Standard denies your ERISA disability benefits claim, then you will be required to file an administrative appeal.
 Under current ERISA law, a person who has been denied long-term disability benefits is typically allowed to submit an appeal within 180 days after receipt of the disability claim denial.